Mechatronics-SDSU/robosub-2021/src/base/test2/README.md

 Though User Datagram Protocol is very fast, running user datagram protocol with IP packets on a internal network adds unnecessary overhead.
 We can solve this problem by using the smaller Unix Socket [3] So instead of UDP/IP, we'll be using UDP/Unix

-In this project, I'll explore live streaming over the network with UDP and Unix Sockets and control their destination using a gRPC service.
+In this example, I'll explore live streaming over the network with UDP and Unix Sockets and control their destination using a gRPC service.

 ### Pre-requisite
 - Python3